Zhanjiang: French architecture

+The former local colonial government's building in Xiashan district.

-Zhanjiang’s French-style architecture, found in Chikan Old Street (Chikan District) and French-Style Street (Xiashan District), features arched windows, balconies, and tiled roofs.
+Zhanjiang's French-style architecture in Chikan Old Street (Chikan District) and French-Style Street (Xiashan District) features arched windows, balconies, and tiled roofs.
 Restored for tourism, these areas combine shopping, dining, art, and cultural experiences, making them key attractions for both domestic and international visitors in 2025.

 Sports

 The 40,000-capacity Zhanjiang Olympic Main Stadium is the largest sports venue by capacity in Zhanjiang.

 Zhanjiang has also developed as a hub for professional and recreational sports, with facilities supporting football, basketball, swimming, athletics, and water sports.
 Key venues include: